 These extra costs can add up, and a battery can help mitigate these fees.
 By drawing on power stored in your battery during times of high demand, you can reduce these extra fees.

 However, if you don’t have these fees, you may want to rethink if it’s a worthwhile investment.
 While decreasing your reliance on the grid may seem attractive, net metering is a cost-effective way to access power when your solar system isn’t producing.
-To find out your state’s policy on net metering, check out the Policy Overview from the National Conference of State Legislatures.
+Check out the Policy Overview from the National Conference of State Legislatures to find out your state's policy on net metering.